 1. Go on a white-teeth dietwebphotographeer/iStock

 If you’re quaffing red wine and black tea, or smoking cigarettes or cigars, expect the results to show up as not-so-pearly whites.
 Other culprits to blame for dingy teeth include colas, gravies, and dark juices.
 Bottom line: If it’s dark before you put it in your mouth, it will probably stain your teeth.
-Brush immediately after eating or drinking foods that stain teeth and use a good bleaching agent, either over-the-counter or in the dentist’s office.
+Brush immediately after eating or drinking foods that stain teeth and use a good bleaching agent for white, healthy teeth, either over-the-counter or in the dentist’s office.
 For convenient teeth-cleaning action, eat an apple—make sure to brush on these teeth-whitening tips from dentists, too.

 2. Chuck your toothbrush…TomFreeze/iStock

-…or change the head of your electric toothbrush at least every two to three months.
+…or change the head of your electric toothbrush at least every two to three months for healthy teeth.
 Otherwise, you’re just transferring bacteria to your mouth.
 According to Beverly Hills dentist Harold Katz, D.D.S., the best way to brush is by placing your toothbrush at a 45-degree angle against your gums and gently moving it in a circular motion, rather than a back-and-forth motion.
 Grip the toothbrush like a pencil so you won’t scrub too hard, and make sure to avoid these other toothbrushing mistakes.